sophierose841/obesity-factors-latam/README.md

-# obesity-factors-latam
-Factors contribution to overweight and obesity rates in Mexico, Colombia and Peru
+# Project - Comparing Unsupervised and Supervised Leanring Methods to Examine Factors Contributing to Overweight and Obesity Rates in Mexico, Colombia and Peru